scalajp/2018.scalamatsuri.org/_candidates_en/Applideveloper_1.md

 suggestions:
   - People wondering if they should use either Akka/Scala or Spring/Kotlin on the server-side
 ---
 I will compare Akka/Scala against Spring/Kotlin by showing performance benchmarks and analyzing which one is suited for what job.
-Hopefully this would come in handy when selecting the technical stack for your next project.
+Hopefully this will come in handy when selecting the technical stack for your next project.